Isle of Wight Guru

 18. Isle of Wight Steam Railway at Christmas and other Christmassy fun

 In recent years, the Isle of Wight's Steam Railway has run Christmas Santa specials at weekends and during the school holiday before Christmas.
 You can have a ride on the steam train, meet Father Christmas and wander round the museum.
-I suspect most younger visitors are more interested in the meeting-Father-Christmas bit than the exhibition about steam locomotive restoration but it does have child-friendly bits.
+I suspect most younger visitors are more interested in the meeting-Father-Christmas bit than the exhibition about steam locomotive restoration, but it does have child-friendly bits.
+We enjoyed the trail that had a small prize at the end.

 19. Sandown pier

 Sandown Pier is only partially open in winter.
 The dry end of the Pier continues to serve up chips, 2p machines, arcade games, a cheap bowling alley, minigolf and a soft play area for little ones.
-The wet end of the Pier which has funfair rides was closed when we visited on a stormy day in winter.
+The wet end of the Pier has funfair rides but they were closed when we visited on a stormy day in winter.

 The-Isle-of-Wight-Guru-Don't-Blame-Us-Disclaimer™ All the information on this website is correct, as far as we know, but please do check details directly - and please contact us if you find anything inaccurate.
 Here's our full disclaimer.